dani-gouken/mailer-lite/README.md

 # Run the test
-to run the test you will need the PHP SQlite Extension if you are on a debian based system, you can run `apt install php8.1-sqlite`(supposing you already php8.1 installed)
+to run the test you will need the PHP SQlite Extension

+if you are on a debian based system, you can run `apt install php8.1-sqlite`(supposing you already have php8.1 installed)

-To run the test run the command:
+To run the tests, run the command:
 `php artisan test`

 if you want to run the test against a real database, you can comment the `DB_CONNECTION` line in the `phpunit.xml` file